discocompute/examples/sdk/python_sdk_custom_docker/README.md

 1. Run the docker build script (for the first time only)

 	```
-	./build_docker.sh
+	cd docker
+	sh build_docker.sh
 	```
+	This will build the Docker image locally.

 2. Upload and Setup the Docker Image on Dis.co

 	Follow the instruction here, and push your docker image up according.
+Also, we have provided instructions in the build_docker.sh file.
 	```
 	https://docs.docker.com/docker-hub/repos/
 	```

-	And follow the instruction here to get your docker image setup on Dis.co
+	And follow the instruction here to get your docker image setup with Dis.co.

 	```
 	https://docs.dis.co/integrations/custom-docker-images